James Dobson:

 this subject do not originate in Scripture because they are not found in Scripture, but rather in the humanistic teachings of Adler, Fromm, Maslow and Rogers.

-The following quote from What Wives Wished Their Husbands Knew About Women, states well Dobson's system, lf I could writ prescription fo the women o the world i would provide each one of them with a healthy dose of self-esteem an personal wort (taken three times day unti the symptom disappear) hav no doub tha thi i their greatest need'' (p.
+The following quote from What Wives Wished Their Husbands Knew About Women, states well Dobson's system, ―lf I could write a prescription for the women of the world, it would provide each one of them with a healthy dose of self-esteem and personal worth (taken three times a day until the symptoms disappear).
+I have no doubt that this is their greatest need'' (p.
 35).

 Larry Crabb:

-ln Understanding People, Crabb states, I is my view that counseling models must demonstrate more than consistency with Scripture; they must in fact emerge from it'' (p.
+ln Understanding People, Crabb states, ―It is my view that counseling models must demonstrate more than consistency with Scripture; they must in fact emerge from it'' (p.
 29).
-Yet, athe same tim he believes i wha he call ''spoiling the Egyptians,'' (see p.
+Yet, at the same time he believes in what he calls ''spoiling the Egyptians,'' (see p.
 1 of this booklet) i e. taking the best from secular psychology and combining it with Christianity (something that not even Collins is sure can be done).

-But as Marti Bobgan says, ―Glasser' responsibilit has nothing to do with God or His measure of right and wrong; Ellis equates godlessness with mental health; the hope Fankl gives i not a sure hope because it is man-centered; the love of Fromm is a far cry from the love that Jesus teaches and gives; Adler' guide i sel rather tha God Harris' acceptance disregards God's law; Freud hardly understood himself and he repudiated God Perl's expression focuses on feelings and self; and Skinner's methods of self-control work better with animals than humans.
+But as Martin Bobgan says, ―Glasser's responsibility has nothing to do with God or His measure of right and wrong; Ellis equates godlessness with mental health; the hope Fankl gives is not a sure hope because it is man-centered; the love of Fromm is a far cry from the love that Jesus teaches and gives; Adler's guide is self rather than God; Harris' acceptance disregards God's law; Freud hardly understood himself and he repudiated God; Perl's expression focuses on feelings and self; and Skinner's methods of self-control work better with animals than humans.

 Why not give credit where credit is due?
-To the Lord and Hi Word!
-Why no loo t God' Word concerning responsibility truth, meaning hope love, guidanc for effective living understanding oneself expression and self-control instead of rummaging around in the broken cisterns of the opinions of unredeemed men'' (Prophets of Psychoheresy 1, p.
+To the Lord and His Word!
+Why not look to God's Word concerning responsibility, truth, meaning, hope, love, guidance for effective living, understanding oneself, expression and self-control instead of rummaging around in the broken cisterns of the opinions of unredeemed men'' (Prophets of Psychoheresy 1, p.
 134)?

 Freud and Adler play a major role in the way Crabb views man.
 Freud taught that we each are controlled by a reservoir of drives and impulses that he called the unconscious.
 This is the basic theme of Inside Out, as Crabb instructs us to enter the dark regions of the soul to find light (p.
 32).
-While in the dark cave of the soul, we are to explore the imperfection of key relationships unti w experience deep disappointmen (p.107).
+While in the dark cave of the soul, we are to explore the imperfection of key relationships until we experience deep disappointment (p.107).
 This self-induced confusion and disappointment supposedly leads to an awareness of our sin of self-protection to love (p.
 196).

 Adler, on the other hand, taught that behaviour is directed to the goal of overcoming inferiority and thereby gaining a sense

 of worthwhileness in both relationships and tasks in life.
-It ifrom Adler that Crabb develops his theory that our behaviour is
+It is from Adler that Crabb develops his theory that our behaviour is

 motivated by needs for worthwhileness (deep longings) through security (relationships) and significance (impact) (see Bobgan, p.
 132).

-But as biblical counselor Wendell Miller says, ―Ligh is not found in the dark regions of our souls but in Jesus (John 14:6) an Hi Word (Psal 19:130).
-Christian growt i not achieved by self-awareness but instead, it is a work of God (Philippians 1:6, 2:13) in which the believer obediently does 'of His good pleasure.''
+But as biblical counselor Wendell Miller says, ―Light is not found in the dark regions of our souls but in Jesus (John 14:6) and His Word (Psalm 1 19:130).
+Christian growth is not achieved by self-awareness but instead, it is a work of God (Philippians 1:6, 2:13) in which the believer obediently does 'of His good pleasure.‘ ''

 Minirth & Meier